Fares-Tarek/Fares-Tarek/README.md

 - 👋 Hi, I’m @Fares-Tarek
 - 👀 I’m interested in data analysis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python data analysis libraries and SQL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ivetigating data sets and data analysis visualization.
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/fares-merghany/

 <!---
 Fares-Tarek/Fares-Tarek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.